kitconcept/volto-calendar-block/docs/README.md

 ```

-## Customize the volto-calendar-block documentation
+## Customize the @kitconcept/volto-calendar-block documentation

 This section provides how-to guidance to customize your documentation.